3 Bedroom Home in Madison - $1,865

 Get local news delivered to your inbox!

-Jim Henderson said he left because of "a lack of support from UW System leadership."

-Johnny Davis' game needs work and another season with the Wisconsin men's basketball program might help improve his 3-point shooting and defense.
-But his decision to enter the NBA Draft makes perfect sense.
+The backup point guard joins Ben Carlson and Matthew Mors as the three Badgers players transferring and is the fourth to announce he’ll be leaving the team — Johnny Davis declared for the NBA draft.

+The native of Poland thinks about running a coffee shop some day while adjusting her volleyball landings and traveling across the U.S.

-Thoughts on the offensive line's struggles, a potential star safety and more included in today's observations from Badgers football practice.
+Thoughts on Chimere Dike's emergence as a No. 1 receiver, a sophomore linebacker making a name for himself and more from Badgers spring football practice.

-With noncompetitive races and the defeat of conservative challengers, incoming supervisors are poised to accelerate recent reforms to county government.

-An 8-year-old Sheboygan Falls boy who was hospitalized earlier this week after he was allegedly assaulted by his mother has died, police said.
+Kelsey Musgrove, 30, died from traumatic injuries she suffered during a fall down a riverbank while hiking alone in northern Wisconsin, authorities said.

 Get up-to-the-minute news sent straight to your device.